Active Layers Question

-Your ‘active’ layer for alpine climbing is there for two reason, the primarily one to keep you ‘comfortable’ (I’ll address comfort below) and to keep the sun off you. plus look cool and photos!
+Your ‘active’ layer for alpine climbing is there for two reasons, the primary one to keep you ‘comfortable’ (I’ll address comfort below) and to keep the sun off you. plus look cool and photos!

-Alpine climbing is a sport of movement, with the aim to keep static time down to a minimum (if you’re doing hard alpine rock you’ll need to use your booster layers more).
-The best way to think about it as long distance running in winter.
-Yes it’s cold and snowy and maybe raining, yet you can run through the streets and on the hills in just shorts and a thermal top.
+Alpine climbing is a sport of movement, with the aim to keep the static time down to a minimum (if you’re doing hard alpine rock you’ll need to use your booster layers more).
+The best way to think about it is long-distance running in winter.
+Yes, it’s cold and snowy and maybe raining, yet you can run through the streets and on the hills in just shorts and a thermal top.
 If you stuck on a fleece and gore shell and thick trousers you’d be dead comfy for the first 5 minutes, but very quickly you’d blow up, slow down, get wet and chill and be unable to run.
 For steep alpine climbs and ‘trekking’ you’re looking at the same kind of approach: moving fast, not getting hot, not getting dangerously cold (women will need more insulation than men generally).
-It’s also worth mentioning that friction is also an issue, like long distance runs (half marathons and marathons), you should think about friction next to your skin (thighs, nipples etc).
+It’s also worth mentioning that friction is also an issue, like long-distance runs (half marathons and marathons), you should think about friction next to your skin (thighs, nipples etc).